Complimentary Color Consulting

-Our consultants work as a color specialist in the paint industry or as a designer from the Boston area.
-Both designers can help you narrow down colors to a few paint choices that will work well with your furnishings.
-They will never push you into a scheme you’re not comfortable with, but will help expand your mind to colors you might not have chosen without some guidance.
+Our consultants work as a color specialist in the paint industry or as a designer.
+Our designers can help you narrow down colors to a few paint choices that will work well with your furnishings.
+They will never push you into colors you’re not comfortable with, but will help expand your options to colors you might not have chosen without guidance.

 Why use a color consultant?

 We find that lots of our customers get stuck choosing a color and can’t move forward.
 This is why A full 20% of our customers take advantage of our free color consultant.
-Being thrilled with your colors makes all the difference to the final look of your home.
+You’ll be living with your paint colors for years, so being thrilled with them makes all the difference to us.

 What could go wrong if I choose colors myself?

 Neutral colors are tough to get right too.
 Whites have undertones that are hard to read on the small paint chips.
 Pick the wrong white and the walls can look dirty or yellow.
-Color Consultants are trained to see the color nuances in whites and neutrals that the average person just doesn’t see very easily.
+Color Consultants are trained to see the color nuances in whites and neutrals that the average person has trouble seeing.

 What qualifies a color consultant?

-Most interior designers naturally have a good eye for color – that is the case with both of the designers we use at CertaPro Painters of the South Shore/Boston.
-When we were interviewing candidates, it was super important to us that the consultant had a demeanor that was open minded and low key – we didn’t want the consultant to push their own taste onto our customers, but rather work with our customers’ tastes to choose the best palette.
+Most interior designers naturally have a good eye for color – that is the case with the designers we use at CertaPro Painters of the South Shore/Boston.
+When we were interviewing candidates, it was super important to us that the consultant had a demeanor that was open-minded and low-key – we didn’t want the consultant to push their own taste onto our customers, but rather work with our customers’ tastes to choose the best palette for them.

 How much does it cost to use a color consultant?